Take your bike, slow down and enjoy a day on beautiful Sanibel Island.

 What is Shelling?

 Very simply, shelling is the search for seashells.
 With more than 400 species of multi-colored shells, you can spend hours in your quest.
-Be forewarned, you might get a sore back from doing the ‘Sanibel Stoop’ all day.
+Watch out for a sore back from doing the ‘Sanibel Stoop’ all day.

 Bowman’s Beach and Blind Pass are considered the best beaches.
-Located on the western side, and being further away from the hotels/resorts, these beaches are much less busy.
+Located on the western side, and being further away from the hotels/resorts, these beaches are much quieter.
 Parking at all beaches is limited.
 Get there early.
 There are lots of places to park your bike.

 Here’s a ranking of Sanibel’s best beaches.